bucanero/apollo-ps4/README.md

 8. Then close Apollo and log out of and log in the user account for everything to properly show up.
 * If you cannot see the games and apps on the home screen check in the PS4 Library App.
 * Optionally you can then create a backup of your current database to use in the future with the restore option.
-* If you are not using GoldHEN or cannot see the app after it has been reinstalled try one of the other ones in this guide.
-Or if all apps have not been recovered try using one of the other apps in this guide